deavmi/twine/doc/router.md

 ### Methods

-Some important methods that we have:
+Some important methods that we have are the following (there are more but these are ones that hold under certain conditions that are not so obvious, therefore I would like to explicitly mention them):

 | Method                 | Description                                                      |
 |------------------------|------------------------------------------------------------------|